mjdbc/mjdbc/README.md

 ##### Timers
-For all methods annotated with @Sql or @Tx mjdbc automatically collects statistics:
+For all methods annotated with @Sql or Dbi interface methods mjdbc automatically collects statistics:
 * method invocation count
 * total time spent in the method in nanoseconds.